Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * Disables verity - fstabs are modified for dual boot and so this is a must unless you choose stock layout in which case it's optional
 * Option to disable forced encryption
 * Option to install magisk
+* Quickmode for faster rom testing
+* Failsafe to keep from changing slots automatically when used in conjunction with rom install

 ## Common Data
 * If you choose a/b/c layout - you'll have a/b userdata, but you'll also get a 3rd userdata partition I call 'Common Data'